acdh-oeaw/generic-de-web-app/_posts/2016-08-14-part-5-clean-up-the-code.md

 ---
-layout     post
+layout:     post
-title      # Part 5 - Clean up the code
+title:      # Part 5 - Clean up the code
-date       2016-08-14 11:21:29
+date:       2016-08-14 11:21:29
-summary    In the fith part we will clean up our code base - a little bit
+summary:    In the fith part we will clean up our code base - a little bit
 categories: digital-edition
 ---